Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and

 In the same way as in level 1, Figure \ref{fig:comparison_n2} shows a comparison between the baseline model and the model including geo-topographic and climatic data for every class in each of the five metrics used for evaluation.
 In general, adding ancillary information improves the abundances predictions of all the classes.
 The best performance is achieved in "woody crops" and "annual crops" classes in terms of CC, F1-score and RRMSE.
 Besides, adding the ancillary information to the model achieves a greater improvement for the classes with the worst results like "combinations of croplands and vegetation", "barelands" and "artificial".

-Looking at the density scatter plot for each level 2 class in Figure \ref{fig:den_sca_n2}, we see that the correlation between the reference and the predicted abundances is generally good, except for "combinations of croplands and vegetation" and "barelands" classes that show a large dispersion.
+Looking at the density scatter plot for each level 2 class in Figure \ref{fig:den_sca_n2}, we see that the correlation between the reference and the predicted abundances is generally good, except for "combinations of croplands and vegetation" and "barelands" classes since they show a large dispersion.
 It is worth emphasizing the strong performance of the model for the class "greenhouses".
-Despite of having so few representation of middle range values of abundance in the pixels of Andalusia, the correlation in this class between the reference and predicted abundances is similar to the better classes.
-We argue that the reason for that could be to their very high albedo, i.e., high reflectance in all bands.
+Despite of having so few representation of middle range values of abundance in the pixels of Andalusia, the correlation in this class between the reference and predicted abundances is similar to the classes with a good representation.
+We argue that the reason for that could be due to their very high albedo, i.e., high reflectance in all bands.
 Finally, the worst performance metrics were obtained for "combinations of croplands and vegetation" class, which may be due to the mixed-nature of this class definition itself.
-By combining crop and vegetation this class is a mixture of some of the other classes and it is complicated for the model to find the relationships to predict the abundances of this mixed class.
+By combining crop and vegetation this class is a mixture of some of the other classes and hence it is complicated for the model to predict the correct abundances.